 Excavations have shown that the area around the Place du Capitole has been occupied since Roman times.
 Previously known as Place Royale, it became the Place du Capitole after the French Revolution during which this was central square where traitors were guillotined.

-These days, it is a bustling square with beautiful classical buildings.
+These days, it is a bustling square with beautiful classical buildings and residents buzzing about.
 Among them is the city’s hotel de ville (mayor’s office) and many local restaurants and businesses.

 There is also a farmers’ market in the square on several mornings during the week, after which the restaurants set up their terrasses for diners until late in the evening.